sijbrandij/catalog/README.txt

 ## Usage
 When the user is logged in, the user will have the option to create, update and delete categories and items.

+## Resources
+- the styling is copied from Udacity's oauth project.